RyanSept/bucketlist-api/README.md

 ##Usage

+You can run the application with `python manage.py`

 | EndPoint                            | Allowed Methods  | Functionality                                    | Requires Token |
 |-------------------------------------|------------------|--------------------------------------------------|----------------|
 | `/auth/login`                       | POST             | Logs a user in                                   | No             |